 It can be intimidating (and foolish) to put your hard-earned cash in the market without much idea of what you are undertaking.

-Whilst I have been trading quite actively for at least the past five years and have taken some good profits out of the market, I realised I mostly had luck on my side and not much else.
+Whilst I have been trading quite actively for at least the past five years and have taken some good profits out of the market, I realized I mostly had luck on my side and not much else.
 For the entire time, I knew I needed more knowledge, but wasn’t sure how or where to find it or, more importantly, who to trust.

 How have you been able to learn and educate yourself about the markets?